Is pet insurance worth it?

 What about self-insuring my pet?

-• You can’t predict when your pet will have an accident or how much it may cost.
-So you might not have enough saved to cover everything and could end up in debt to make up the shortfall.
+• The big problem is that it’s impossible to predict when your pet will have an accident, say, and likewise how much it’ll cost.
+If you don’t have enough saved to cover everything, how do you make up the shortfall?

-• You won’t be covered for legal costs if your dog injures a person/another dog, or if they cause damage/loss to someone else’s property.
+• For dogs in particular, pet insurance can cover legal costs if your dog injures another person or animal, or if they cause damage to somebody else’s property.

 What Causes What Causes